polirritmico/polirritmico.github.io/_posts/2024-11-08-Neovim-Init_EN.md

 - Commands related to windows (`<C-w>`):
   - `<C-w>o` to enlarge a split window (with focus on the window we want to enlarge).
-  - `<C-w>` plus the direction of the window to focus to change the “window focus”.
+  - `<C-w>` plus the direction of the window to focus to change the "window focus".
 - Help through the `command-line` (`:help <search>`).
 - Configuration file `:h config`.
 - Function `require`.